What is Insulation and How Does it Work?

 a hot water cylinder jacket

 The Energy Company Obligation (ECO) Scheme was set up in April 2013.
-The purpose of the scheme is to help eligible customers make their homes more energy-efficient by installing free energy-saving measures and heating improvements.
+The scheme aims to help eligible customers make their homes more energy-efficient by installing free energy-saving measures and heating improvements.
 This helps customers keep their homes warm and keep their energy bills down.

 The new ECO4 scheme will run between April 2022 and March 2026.
-Eligible EDF customers will be able to access a range of energy efficiency improvements that will help them improve their home's EPC ratings to a rating of C or above.
+Eligible EDF customers can access a range of energy efficiency improvements that will help them improve their homes' EPC ratings to a C or above.
+To increase your home's energy efficiency, implementing a package of improvements is necessary instead of just one.
+Our trusted installers will recommend specific improvements based on a survey of your home to ensure they will help increase your EPC rating.